jakobib/phddefense2013/slides.md

 ## Metadata

-* Either metadata as measurements or facts
+* Either metadata as facts or observations
 * Or metadata as data definition (schemas, formats, rules...)
 * Any digital document that structures or describes other data
 * Examples: hierarchical structure of a digital object (document, database, etc.),